- 🔧

 -

 Description: AI pair programming tool for making targeted code changes using Aider.
-Use this tool to:
+This tool applies the requested changes directly to your working directory without committing them.
+After the tool runs, it returns a structured report containing:

 - Implement new features or functionality in existing code